 Sonya Savage stop Major Bludd while a team of Sydney Savage, Cover Girl and Roadblock stop Firefly.
 It is soon revealed that there is another missile which is headed for the homing beacon which Zarana has placed on the USS Flagg.
 Silicon Valerie, Duke and Lady Jaye quickly deal with it.
 Meanwhile at the Cobra base Storm Shadow has arrived to stop the Joes and he engages Snake-Eyes in combat.
 Eventually this group is also able to escape, while blowing up the base and they are all reunited on the USS Flagg.

 Scarlett was a featured character in the 2009 film G.I.
 Joe: The Rise of Cobra.
 She was portrayed by Rachel Nichols.
 Scarlett has also appeared in several direct to DVD releases such as G.I.
 Joe: Valor vs. Venom and G.I.
 Joe: Spy Troops.

 Scarlett appeared in several G.I.
 Joe animated T.V. series.
 In the first from Sunbow, which ran during the 1980's, Scarlett was one of the main characters.
 She carried over many characteristics from the comic series; a strong, tough, intelligent female character.
 She used her trademark crossbow and showed extreme hand-to-hand combat skills.
 When Duke or Flint were not present, Scarlett was team leader.
-A slight change from the comic series, she was shown to not only have feelings for Snake-Eyes, but a romantic relationship with Duke as well.
+A slight change from the comic series.
 She was voiced by actress B.J.
 Ward.

 Scarlett then appeared in only five episodes of DiC's G.I.
 Joe animated series.
 Her costume colour scheme was changed slightly.
 She also appeared in the G.I.
 Joe: Resolute mini-series and the short lived series Renegades.